madhurrathod/nutrition-and-obesity-trends/README.md

-# nutrition_vs_obesity_trends
+# nutrition-and-obesity-trends
-In this repo we've analysed the various factors that contribute to the health and nutrition of a person.
+In this project we've analysed the various factors that contribute to the health and nutrition of a person.

 Used three datasets for analysis
 1. 2025-food-environment-atlas-data.xlsx